 Students from other countries should anticipate expenses considerably higher than those quoted for domestic students.
 Additional considerations include costs of deposits for off-campus housing, transportation, international travel, clothing (particularly winter clothing for those coming from warmer climates), living expenses during vacation periods and during the summer months for those who choose to remain on campus, the cost of keeping an automobile and insuring it, child care, shipping books and other belongings home, taxes owed on U.S. source income, and items of personal use which cannot be brought in a suitcase and which must be purchased in the United States after arrival.
 An annual inflation rate of 3% should be anticipated in all calculations.
 Refer to the Office of International Programs for an up-to-date list of estimated expenses.

-All newly admitted first-year students without previous college experience, who are single, under 21 years of age, and not living with their parents in the Fort Collins area, are required to live their first two consecutive semesters in a residence hall.
+CSU requires that all newly admitted first-year students (Admissions Type “New”) and transfer students with fewer than 15 post-high school credits, who are single, under 21 years of age, and not living with their parents in the Fort Collins area, live in the University residence halls for the first two consecutive terms of their attendance.
 Credits taken concurrent with high school and/or credits attained through Advanced Placement (AP) or International Baccalaureate (IB) do not apply toward living experience.
 First year students are guaranteed a room in a residence hall on campus.
 The residence halls house 20% non-first year students including transfer students and upper-class students.
 Students with families, graduate students, and upper class undergraduate students can find information on university apartments.
 Off-campus housing information can be found at Off-Campus Life.

-All agencies and other entities sponsoring international students, which utilize third party billing privileges, will be assessed a $375 base service fee per student per academic term.
+CSU’s Sponsor Billing office provides a service that allows a third party sponsor to pay the university for authorized student charges.
+A sponsor is any government agency, business, embassy, foreign government, third-party trust fund or other entity that agrees to pay for all or part of a student’s expenses while at CSU.
+A sponsor billing service charge of $50 is assessed each term to all sponsors that have requested direct billing through the Sponsor Billing office.
+If the sponsor does not authorize the sponsor billing charge, the $50 charge will be billed to the student account.
+All agencies and other entities sponsoring international students, which utilize third party billing privileges, will be assessed a $375 base service fee per student per academic term by the Office of International Programs.
 This fee applies to all international students who receive services regardless of whether the student is registered for credit-bearing classes.
 For a copy of the Service Schedule and/or a detailed list of estimated expenses, send a request to: ISSS Assistant Director, Sponsored Degree Programs, Office of International Programs, 1024 Campus Delivery, Colorado State University, Fort Collins, CO 80523-1024.

 |Admission application fee|